C100 Form Application Guide | Child Arrangement Orders Explained

 This guide just deals with a request for a Child Arrangement Order.
-This is the most common application to the family court and basically asks the Court to make an order outlining what contact you will have with your children going forward.
+This is the most common application to the family court and basically asks the Court to make an order outlining what contact you will have with your children in the future.
 The order, if made, will generally state arrangements concerning pick-ups and drop-offs.
 It may also cover special days in the year, such as birthdays and religious festivals.

 Completing the C100 Form

-The first question I am normally asked is where to get the form.
-The following link takes you there: https://www.gov.uk/government/publications/form-c100-application-under-the-children-act-1989-for-a-child-arrangements-prohibited-steps-specific-issue-section-8-order-or-to-vary-or-discharge You are applying for a Child Arrangements Order so you need to click on the document: Application under the Children Act 1989 for a child arrangements, prohibited steps, specific issue section 8 order or to vary or discharge a section 8 order.
+The first question I am normally asked is, “Where do I get the form from?”
+The C100 form, as it is commonly called, can be downloaded from the UK government website.
+The full name of the application is Application under the Children Act 1989 for a child arrangements, prohibited steps, specific issue section 8 order or to vary or discharge a section 8 order.

 This is a PDF form which you can either complete on your computer or print and complete by hand.
 If you don’t have a printer at home, one of the cheapest places to print or copy documents is often your library.

 Page 0 – All about mediation

 The first page on the form explains mediation, what the process is and how you can access it.
 It also tells you what to do if you think you are exempt from having to attend a MIAM.

 As the form says, you do not have to sign and date the box at the bottom of the page, but you can if you want to.

 Page 1 – Basic case details

 The top right of the page is completed by the court.
 The first part you need to complete is “First name(s) of applicant(s)” followed by “Last name of applicant(s)”.
 If I am filling the form in, I would write “Stuart” and then “Hanson”.

 It then goes on to ask about the “First name(s) of respondent(s)” and “Last name of the respondent(s)”.
 The respondent is the other person involved, normally your ex-partner.